These 30 top SaaS providers run the best partner programs in the business—here’s how you can model your portal do the same.

 3. Sales / Support Partners

-Marketo focuses their partner program around providing strong sales and marketing support.
-They provide partners with access to a partner community, an ongoing series of monthly training webinars, joint sales and marketing materials, and even subcontracting work to their highest-tier partners.
+Marketo’s partner program focuses on providing strong sales and marketing support.
+They provide access to a partner community, an ongoing series of monthly training webinars, joint sales and marketing materials, and even subcontracting work to their highest-tier partners.

 What the Best SaaS Partner Programs Have in Common